sisong/xxHash/cli/xxhsum.1.md

   Set output hexadecimal checksum value as little endian convention.
   By default, value is displayed as big endian.

+* `-V`, `--version`:
+  Displays xxhsum version and exits

 * `-h`, `--help`:
   Displays help and exits

+### Advanced file input options

+* `--files-from`, `--filelist` *FILE*:
+  Read filenames from *FILE* and generate hashes for them.
+  `stdin` is also a valid way to provide filenames (when no *FILE* or `-` provided).
+  Valid format is one filename per line, which can include embedded spaces, etc with no need for quotes, escapes, etc.
+  A line commencing with '\\' will enable the convention used in the encoding of filenames against output hashes, whereby subsequent \\\\, \n and \r seqeuences are converted to the single character 0x5C, 0x0A and 0x0D respectively.

-### The following options are useful only when using lists in *FILE* (--check and --files-from):
+### The following options are useful only for checksum verification:

 * `-c`, `--check` *FILE*:
   Read xxHash sums from *FILE* and check them

-* `--files-from` *FILE*:
-  Read filenames from *FILE* and generate hashes for them.
-  Valid *FILE*s have one filename per line, which can include embedded spaces, etc with no need for quotes, escapes, etc.
-  Note that a line commencing with '\\' will enable the convention used in the encoding of filenames against output hashes, whereby subsequent \\\\, \n and \r seqeuences are converted to the single character 0x5C, 0x0A and 0x0D respectively.

-* `-q`, `--quiet`:
-   Don't print OK for each successfully verified hash (only for --check)

 * `--strict`:
-  Return an error code if any line in *FILE** is invalid, not just if some checksums are wrong.
+  Return an error code if any line in *FILE* is invalid, not just if some checksums are wrong.
   This policy is disabled by default, though UI will prompt an informational message if any line in the file is detected invalid.

+* `-w`, `--warn`:
+  Emit a warning message about each improperly formatted line in *FILE*.

+* `-q`, `--quiet`:
+   Don't print OK for each successfully verified hash

 * `--status`:
   Don't output anything.
-Status code shows success.
+Only generate a Status code to show success.

-* `-w`, `--warn`:
-  Emit a warning message about each improperly formatted line in *FILE*.

 ### The following options are useful only benchmark purpose: